About the STAR research trial

 Small studies have shown that it is safe and can be helpful for people with problems like voices, visions, and sensations, or worries about being unsafe or persecuted.
 However, people with these kinds of problems are rarely offered trauma talking therapy in the NHS.

-The National Institute for Health and Care Excellence (NICE) recommended a large study to evaluate this therapy in the NHS, to fill a major gap in treatment availability
+The National Institute for Health and Care Excellence (NICE) recommended a large study to evaluate this therapy in the NHS, to fill a major gap in treatment availability.

 Our aim was to find out if this integrated trauma therapy is helpful for a range of problems.